Guaranteed Universal Life is a type of permanent insurance coverage that is guaranteed up to your entire lifetime.

 Bottom Line on Guaranteed Universal Life

-Guaranteed or No Lapse Universal Life is the most cost effective life insurance product that is guaranteed to provide you life insurance for your entire lifetime or to age 90, 95, 100…
+Guaranteed or No Lapse Universal Life is the most cost-effective life insurance product that is guaranteed to provide you life insurance for your entire life or to age 90, 95, 100…

 Universal life and permanent life insurance in general (Whole Life, Variable Life, Indexed Universal Life) can be complex financial products and cannot always be compared based strictly on price.